marco-willi/camera-trap-data-pipeline/README.md

 Download Zooniverse exports.
 Requires Zooniverse account credentials and collaborator status with the project.
 The project_id can be found in the project builder in the top left corner.
 To create a 'fresh' export it is easiest to go on Zooniverse, to the project page, click on 'Data Exports', and click on new 'Request new classification export'.
+After receiving an e-mail confirming the export was completed, execute the following script (do not download data via e-mail):

 ```
 python3 -m zooniverse_exports.get_zooniverse_export \